CliCli-Editor/lualib/doc/API/Config.md

 boolean
 ```

-Whether to print to Y3 Development Assistant, the default is `true`
+Whether to print to CliCli-Helper, the default is `true`

 # Config.Sync